static-frame/static-frame/README.rst

 <<U15>          <int64>

-We can calculate the "prior" by dividing counts by the size of the training data.
+As with NumPy, StaticFrame containers can be used in expressions with binary operators.
+The "prior" by dividing counts by the size of the training data.

 >>> prior = counts / len(data_train)
 >>> prior